WFisher828/Batch_Sequential_Designs_in_Bayesian_Preference_Elicitation/README.md

 <ins>Gurobi and Anaconda Installation Guide.pdf</ins>: This file will aid in the process of installing Gurobi and Anaconda (for Jupyter Notebook).

+<ins>Toyota Corolla Concept Designs.csv</ins>: This file contains all 576 possible configurations of the Toyota Corolla vehicle concept designs in the tradespace exploration case study.

+<ins>Toyota_Corolla_Prior_Design.csv</ins>: This file contains the static choice experiment design created using JMP to help create a prior for the simulated DM in the tradespace exploration case study.

+<ins>Case_Study_Toyota_Design.ipynb</ins>: This is a Jupyter notebook which contains code to run the case study.

 **Running Experiments**: <br />
 --------